Gods vs Geeks

 To B2C or not to B2C

 This should be counter-intuitive.
-When you look around your home, you’ll see a bunch of products and nearly all of them are B2C.
+When you look around your home, you’ll see a bunch of products, and most of them are B2C.
 You, a consumer, went to a business and bought them.
 When you see your credit card bill, you first gasp at how much you spend and then also notice that’s all B2C - home, food, kids, shopping, travel, and entertainment.
 So what explains this low confidence in B2C startups?

 Action produces Information